-2.2.3.
-Remuneration Committee
+3.1.3.
+Remuneration & Nominations Committee

-The Remuneration Committee is responsible for reviewing and approving the firm's remuneration principles and approach, ensuring such principles are consistent with the promotion of effective risk management and discourages excessive risk taking.
+The Remuneration & Nominations Committee is responsible for reviewing and approving the firm's remuneration principles and approach, ensuring such principles are consistent with the promotion of effective risk management and discourages excessive risk taking.
+The Committee also has the responsibility of reviewing the composition and effectiveness of the Board, and manage all Board appointments.

-2.3.
+3.2.
 Executive Committees

-2.3.1.
+3.2.1.
 Executive Committee

 The Executive Committee provides on-going oversight of the Firm's key business and operational areas in the context of approved budgets and business plans.
-The Head of Risk Management Division is a member of the Executive Committee and ensures that risk management perspectives and requirements are reflected in the firm's business activities.
+The Head of Risk Management & Compliance Division is a member of the Executive Committee and ensures that risk management perspectives and requirements are reflected in the firm's business activities.
 The Executive Committee also receives reports and information from the Risk and Asset Liability Committee and Operational Risk & Compliance Committee as appropriate.

-2.3.2.
+3.2.2.
 Risk, Asset and Liability Committee (RALCO)